About Joan LeMay

 Her work has been exhibited in Houston, Texas (Blaffer Gallery), Pomona, CA (Glass House), Koln, Germany (Kunst Kunst Gallery), Los Angeles, CA (Showboat Gallery, Unitard Gallery, Four Eyes Art Collective), Seattle, WA (Tether Gallery, Velouria, Solo, Crocodile Cafe', The Anne Bonney, Ghost Gallery, Derek Erdman's International House of Paintings), Portland, OR (PDX Salon, Mississippi Studios, The Woods, Tiga, Disjecta Contemporary Art, Albina Press), Anacortes, WA (Cascadia Contemporary Art), Austin, TX (Monstrosity Gallery) and New York City, NY (Holiday House NYC, Brouwerij Lane, Oslo, HiFi).

-Her illustration clients include Lenny, Damn Joan, Racquet Magazine, Novation, MLM LLC, Jamie Walters Interior Design and others.
+Her illustration clients include Lenny, Damn Joan, Racquet Magazine, Topic, Novation, MLM LLC, Jamie Walters Interior Design and others.
 Her paintings have appeared in Architectural Digest, Apartment Therapy, Juxtapoz and other publications.

 Her album artwork appears on LPs by Benjamin Gibbard, Laura Gibson, Dave Depper, Clint Michigan, Jennifer O'Connor, The White Papers, and others.